ArunmathavanK/Blog/README.md

                                        Django Blog project

 I've been learning python for the past one year.
 Doing some small projects like this has helped me for stong foundation in key understanding concepts.
-In this project I created using:
-   -  Python and Django for backend
-   -  HTML and CSS for frontend design
+In this project I created using Python and Django for backend, HTML and CSS for frontend design.

    -  User authentication
    -  CRUD Operations
    -  Email sending